FloricaValentin/ProductsProject/README.md

-This repo represents a simple project of fetching some dummy dates and display them as a basic online shop .
+This repo represents a simple project of fetching some dummy datas and display them as a basic online shop .

 Technologies used: React,Typescript, Redux.